 Task:

 Opening: We will begin the lesson by reading a book: From Seed to Plant by Allan Fowler.
-After we finish reading the book aloud, we will start a discussion on what a seeds needs in order to grow into a plant.
-Then we will transition into watching a video on how a seeds becomes a plant.
+After we finish reading the book aloud, we will start a discussion on what a seed needs in order to grow into a plant.
+Then we will transition into watching a video on how a seed becomes a plant.

 Body: Then the teacher will introduce and explain the experiment to the whole class.
 Each group will receive four cups with soil and four beans.
 They will label each cup, and record their observations everyday by drawing a picture.
 After the teacher introduces the experiment, she tells students that first they will predict what will happen to the beans that receive no sunlight and water.
 The teacher will pass out a handout where each group will write down their predictions.